Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

    SOAP API for instance.
 It must not contain any special characters.
    Only lower case letters and "\_" are authorized.

 -  **Add a decorator**: List values can be embellished with a decorator.
 A decorator is a colored square.
-You can choose the color for each value in a large palette of colors. (see `Tracker Admin Field Edition`_).
+There are two available color palettes: one that uses "named" colors that go well with Tuleap colors.
+The other lets you choose from a larger palette of colors (see `Tracker Admin Field Edition`_).
+   Please note that the "old" color palette is deprecated and may be removed in future releases.
+   You can choose a color for each value of the list.
 Decorators can be used to get a quick visual indicator feedback for the user.
 For instance, the values for the priority of a bug can be given a color with the meaning "the darker the more important".

 -  **Add values** You can easily add new values to the list by selecting the "add new values" link below existing values.